 12.4.4.3.3 Direct generation of the password element with FFC groups

-This secret PT is stored until needed to generate a session specific PWE.

 This secret PT is stored until needed to generate a session specific PWE (see 12.4.5.2 (PWE and secret generation)).

+The identifier used in the calculations above shall be the value extracted from the SAE Commit message.
+If protected password identifiers are used, the identifier in the calculations above shall be the encrypted value from the Protected Identifier field of the Protected Password Identifier element, otherwise it shall be the value from the Identifier field of the Password Identifier element.

 Instruct the editor to modify section 12.4.5.3 as indicated:

 12.4.5.3 Construction of an SAE Commit message

 This message shall be transmitted to the peer as described in 12.4.7 (Framing of SAE).
 The temporary secret mask may be deleted at this point.

+If a STA possesses the public key of the SAE peer (either an AP or peer mesh STA) and an identity entry in dot11RSNAConfigPasswordEntry exists, the STA shall wrap its password identifier according to subclause 12.4.3 and shall add the Protected Password Identifier element to its SAE Commit message.
+If a STA does not possess the public key of the SAE peer and an identifier entry in dot11RSNAConfigPasswordEntry exists, the STA may refuse to connect to the peer or may forgo the benefits of privacy and pass the password identifier in the clear.

 To derive keys for use with AKM 00-0F-AC:24 or AKM 00-0F-AC:25, an AKM Suite Selector element indicating 00-0F-AC:24 or 00-0F-AC:25 shall be included in an SAE Commit message transmitted to the peer.